Image by Canva.com

 Booster seats come in two varieties: backless and with a high back.
 The choice of which is best depends on the car’s headrests.
 High-backed boosters have built-in neck support.
 A backless seat is okay as long as there are car headrests to protect the child.

 Not unlike car seats, booster seats have very specific height and weight requirements that must be followed to ensure the proper safety of the child who is riding in the vehicle.

-What if I Have Been Hurt in a Las Cruces Car Accident?
+What if My Child Has Been Hurt in a Las Cruces Car Accident?

-If you have been hurt in a car accident in Las Cruces, contact our Las Cruces personal injury attorneys at the Law Offices of Samuel I. Kane, P.C., today at (575) 541-3004 to schedule a free consultation and learn more about how our auto accident lawyers can help you pursue the negligent driver who caused our injuries for the financial compensation you deserve.
+For a car accident in Las Cruces, contact our Las Cruces personal injury attorneys at the Law Offices of Samuel I. Kane, P.C.
+We will schedule a free consultation to discuss your case.
+We can help you pursue the negligent driver who caused your child’s injuries and get you the financial compensation you deserve.

 Please note that this article was created for advertisement purposes, and it does not constitute any contractual legal relationship, nor imply one.